-Original Research, Clinical Practice, Case Report, Conference Report, Experience Exchange, Reviews.
+Original Research, Clinical Practice, Conference Report, Experience Exchange, Review.

 What is e-Version FirstTM

 e-Version First is a feature offered through our journal platform.
-It allows PDF version of manuscripts that have been peer reviewed and accepted, to be hosted online prior to their inclusion in a final printed journal.
+It allows PDF versions of manuscripts that have been peer reviewed and accepted, to be hosted online prior to their inclusion in a final printed journal.
 Readers can freely access or cite the article.
-We aim to publish accepted manuscripts in e-Version First in two week's time after the final draft completed.
+We aim to publish accepted manuscripts in e-Version First two week after the final draft has been completed.

 Paper Selection and Publication Process

-b).
-Peer review.
-We use double-blind system for peer-review; both reviewers and authors' identities remain anonymous.
-The paper will be peer-reviewed by three experts; two reviewers from outside and one editor from the journal typically involve in reviewing a submission.
-The review process may take 2-4 weeks.
+b) Peer review.
+We use double-blind system for peer-review; both reviewers' and authors' identities remain anonymous.
+The paper will be peer-reviewed by three experts; two external reviewers and one editor from the journal are typically involved in reviewing a submission.
+The review process normally takes 2-4 weeks.

 All submissions will be checked by iThenticate before being sent to reviewers.